Consumer Confidence Reports (CCRs)

 CCR Preparation Documents

-Note: CDPH will allow electronic delivery of the 2012 CCR - see below.
+Note: CDPH allows electronic delivery of the 2013 CCR - see below.

 Small Water Systems - CCR Guidance and Templates